Books written by MED alumni

 Advisors and M.E.D.
 Program Committee

 Students work closely with one or two advisers on their independent project.
 Advisers are primarily drawn from the School of Architecture faculty.
-Additional advisers are drawn from other departments at the University as appropriate to the field of study.
+Additional advisers are drawn from other Schools at Yale.
 The following faculty members serve on the M.E.D. committee, which reviews all independent work each term.

 Academic rules and regulations